 It is not a requirement for Medigap plan providers to send you a specific annual notice of change.
 That’s because the federal government fixes and regulates these plans.
-However, your private Medigap provider should contact you; this is to let you know if monthly premiums for your plan will change in the upcoming year.
+However, your private Medigap provider should contact you to let you know if the monthly premiums for your plan will change in the upcoming year.

 Annual Notice of Change for Medicare Advantage

-Similar to Medicare supplement plans, Medicare Advantage plans have the obligation to send you their ANoC letter.
+Similar to Medicare supplement plans, Medicare Advantage plans must send you their ANoC letter.
 You will not receive an ANoC letter from the CMS office for your Part C plan.

-If you have not received any news by September, you should reach out to your Medicare Advantage provider.
+If you have not received any news by September, you should contact your Medicare Advantage provider.
 Ask them if there are any upcoming changes to your Medicare Advantage plan that you need to know about.

 Annual Notice of Change for Medicare Part D

-If you are enrolled in Original Medicare and have a Part D plan, it’s especially important that you receive an Annual Notice of Change letter from the private company that is managing your plan.
-This is because not only can prices change on an annual basis, but your formulary can change as well.
+If you are enrolled in Original Medicare and have a Part D plan, you must receive an Annual Notice of Change letter from the private company that is managing your plan.
+This is because not only can prices change annually, but your formulary can also change.

-Your prescription drug formulary is the list of drugs that your insurance company will provide coverage for.
-If Medicare removes one or more of the drugs you’re taking in order to live a happy and healthy life from your formulary, you could face thousands of dollars in out-of-pocket costs unless you switch to a prescription drug plan which will cover those specific medications.
+Your prescription drug formulary is the list of drugs your insurance company will cover.
+If Medicare removes one or more of the drugs you’re taking to live a happy and healthy life from your formulary, you could face thousands of dollars in out-of-pocket costs unless you switch to a prescription drug plan which will cover those specific medications.

 What Do I Do If I Don’t Like the Changes Listed in My ANoC?

 You have the option to enroll in a new plan during either the Open Enrollment Period or the Medicare Advantage OEP.
-The OEP for Original Medicare starts October 15 and ends December 7 each year; so your new coverage will take effect on January 1 of the next calendar year.
-During this particular enrollment period, you can switch from Original Medicare to Medicare Advantage.
+The OEP for Original Medicare starts October 15 and ends December 7 each year, so your new coverage will take effect on January 1 of the next calendar year.
+You can switch from Original Medicare to Medicare Advantage during this enrollment period.

 If you choose to stay with Original Medicare, you can also use the opportunity to change your prescription drug plan, enroll in a prescription drug plan if you don’t currently have one, change any current Medigap plan you may have, or enroll in a Medigap plan if you previously didn’t have coverage.

-If you currently have Medicare Advantage, and want to stick with Medicare Advantage but change your plan, there is a different enrollment period for you.
-This enrollment period also applies to people who have Medicare Advantage but would like to switch back to Original Medicare and (optional) purchase a Medicare Part D prescription drug plan at the same time.
+If you currently have Medicare Advantage and want to stick with Medicare Advantage but change your plan, there is a different enrollment period for you.
+This enrollment period also applies to people who have Medicare Advantage but would like to switch back to Original Medicare and (optional) purchase a Medicare Part D prescription drug plan simultaneously.

 This specific enrollment period starts January 1 and goes through March 31 each calendar year.
 Your new coverage will go into effect soon after.

-Sending out the ANoC a month before the OEP may seem like a timely thing to do, but for some recipients, this leaves them with a limited amount of time to make arrangements and change their plans.
+Sending out the ANoC a month before the OEP may seem timely, but for some recipients, this leaves them with a limited amount of time to make arrangements and change their plans.

 Does Medicare need to be updated every year?